 - All members have the same assignment priority

 - All members listed the same residence choices in the same order

-- All members petitioned by the deadline
+- All members filed a split group petition by the deadline